chancancode/branch-rename/README.md

 pushing a final commit to the branch, removing all files but leave behind a README file explaining that branch has been moved, along with the steps they need to take in order to migrate their local repository.

+It is also important to consider URL breakages, as links that points to the files on the "master" branch will stop working once the branch is removed, including with the soft-removal method described above.

+The impact of this has to be evaluated contextually, but it is important to note that the scope of the breakage is fairly limited, as this only directly impacts URLs that links to the "master" branch directly.
+Links pointing to the active development branch of repository is quite fragile (especially with line numbers) and often breaks for other reasons.

+For example, a refactor that moves around files or switching from JavaSciprt to TypeScript would invalidate these URLs.
+This sorts of activity is fairly common on an active code repository and is usually performed without taking the URL consideration in mind.
+For this reason, it is considered a best practice to use SHA-based [permanent links][permanent-links] in most situations.
+These links are unaffected by the branch rename.

 For repositories containing *installable packages*, there are some additional considerations.
 Many package managers allow for installing packages from a Git